-Lecturer; Vice President Public Policy & Advocacy at Girl Scouts of the USA
+Lecturer; Senior Vice President Public Policy & Advocacy at Girl Scouts of the USA

 Sue served as Senior Vice President for Public Policy and Legal affairs at the Council on Foundations, where she provided executive leadership, vision and oversight for its strategic public policy agenda.
 She also oversaw the Council’s legal team, ensuring close coordination between legal and policy work.

 Prior to joining the Council, Sue was senior vice president for public policy at The Philanthropy Roundtable, where she led efforts to expand philanthropic freedom and enhance discussions of charitable giving and public policy.

 Before her work with philanthropic organizations, she spent nearly a decade with NASCAR/International Speedway Corporation, working on government relations, legal and business development.
 Sue practiced law at a leading D.C. law, government relations and lobbying firm.
 Her first experience in Washington D.C. was on the staff of United States Senator Jeff Bingaman (D-NM), and she retains her standing in the New Mexico Bar.

 - NOPM PS5350: Policy and Advocacy in the Philanthropic Sector

 - J.D. from Washington University in St. Louis.

 - B.A.
 University of North Carolina at Chapel Hill